edilmedeiros/edilmedeiros.github.io/_posts/2025-08-05-what-s-functional-programming.md

 1. The semantics of an algorithm described by a Turing Machine is based on the mechanics of the abstract mechanism.
    Compare the intended behavior—incrementing a binary number by 1—with the implementation in terms of states and transitions: they look like completely different things.
    That’s why reading and reviewing code written by others is often harder than writing it ourselves.
-   We need to simulate what the machine will do and try to reconstruct the abstract behavior it implements.
+   We need to simulate what the machine will do and try to infer the abstract behavior it implements.
+   In other words, **we are given an implementation and we have to figure out its specification**.
 2. Reasoning about the machine is done in terms of state transitions and memory (the tape) manipulations.
-   This is the basis of complexity analysis, a fundamental aspect of software resource usage (time and space).
+   This is the basis of complexity analysis, a fundamental tool for understanding resources usage (time and space) by software.
    But this makes it quite hard to analyze correctness.
    And we could argue that a fast but incorrect program is rarely useful in practice.
    That’s not entirely true—correctness in real-world systems is subtle, and often manifests as bugs rather than blatantly erroneous results.